waringme/skyx/blocks/header/README.md

 ### Local Testing

-1. Open `header.html` in a web browser to see the component in action
+1. Open `test-nav.html` in a web browser to test AEM integration
+2. Check browser console for navigation loading logs
-2. Resize the browser window to test responsive behavior
+3. Resize the browser window to test responsive behavior
-3. Use keyboard navigation to test accessibility features
+4. Use keyboard navigation to test accessibility features

 ### AEM Development

 1. Ensure the component is properly registered in your AEM project
 2. Set up the `nav` metadata field to point to your navigation content
+3. Create navigation fragments with proper HTML structure
-3. Test the component with real AEM content
+4. Test the component with real AEM content

 ## Troubleshooting